start-again-06/AI-Integrated-Dating-App/README.md

 - User-driven plan selection
 - Persistent plan history

-Across the full stack, the system acts as a **decision-support platform**, transforming raw AI output into validated, explainable, and user-approved experiences.
+Across the full stack, the system acts as a decision-support platform, transforming raw AI output into validated, explainable, and user-approved experiences.

 ---